Hugo Boss scraps 2020 outlook, to guard cash flow

 On Wednesday, it said it has initiated extensive measure to protect its free cash flow, including significantly curtailing the inflow of new goods and suspending store renovations and new openings.

-But it said it remained optimistic that its brands should return to profitable growth quickly as soon as the situation has normalised.
+But it said it remained optimistic that its brands should return to profitable growth quickly as soon as the situation has normalized.